peercoin/FindstakeJS/README.md

-# Project Port findstake written in Go to JS
+# Project Port findstake written in Go to javascript

-Status: untested, alpha
+Status: tested with test modules succeeded; still alpha tho.

 Please chime in to getb this finished.